the-s-is-silent/Outlaws-of-the-Wastes/Faction Adjustments.md

   - Kolkhoz (replaces Greenhouse, higher maintenance cost, adds 2 Production along with an extra Farmer slot and +1 Production to each Farmer in the city)
   - Corrective Colony (replaces Prison Camp, harsher Food penalties but provides 2 extra Slaves, and the penalties are negated by Politburo)
   - Gulag (now replaces Work Camp, lower baseline Production bonuses but adds 1 Production to Food source tiles, cannot exist alongside a Sharashka)
-  - Sharashka (standalone, +3 Science, +10% Science, +1 Scientist slot, +1 Science from active Scientists and Engineers in the city, consumes Slaves, cannot exist alongside a Gulag, can only build 3)
+  - Sharashka (standalone, +3 Science, +10% Science, +1 Scientist slot, +1 Science from active Scientists and Engineers in the city, consumes Slaves, cannot exist alongside a Gulag, can only have up to 3)
   - Atomgrad Project (replaces Manhattan Project, enables Super Mutants and doubles Uranium resources)